MEROAMER/clg/Network Programming/NP - L4.md

 4. URLs(Uniform Resource Identifier)
 	1. string of characters that uniquely identifies a resource(file, mail, msg)
+	2. specifies:
+		1. the location of file
+		2. the protocol to access the server/mechanism of retrieving file.
+		3. name of server.

+5. URNs(Uniform Resource Name)
+	1. only the name of resource
+	2. starts with (urn)
+	3. identifies resource without protocol/location.
+	4. URN Vs. URL => city's name Vs. location on map.

+## Breakdown

+1. URLs(Uniform Resource Identifier)
+	1. string of characters that uniquely identifies a resource(file, mail, msg)
 	2. way to determine particular resource on particular location.
 	3. specifies:
 		1. the location of file